greybax/greybax.github.io/source/posts/2019-07-01-how-to-setup-proguard-in-cordova-application.md

 **_Note:** if you already have an app where you want to install `cordova-plugin-proguard` so you have to skip 1,2,3 steps and start from 4th step.

+Please feel free to contribute in this plugin on github and ask me anything regarding it in comments.

 Happy obfuscation! :y: